5 Types of Predictive Maintenance Techniques

-If you are interested in implementing an effective PdM strategy you must learn about the main predictive maintenance techniques in order to choose the best ones for your assets.
+If you are interested in implementing an effective predictive maintenance strategy (also known as, PdM strategy) you must learn about the main predictive maintenance techniques in order to choose the best ones for your assets.

 The PdM techniques and tools to be used will depend on the type of machinery that your company operates.
 Most organizations need a combination of different approaches and technologies to structure the most cost-effective plan.